kb2ma/device-coap-c-pre-holding/ROADMAP.md

 Presently `device-coap-c` is a proof of concept.
 Below are ideas for future development, more or less in priority order.

-* Support for more data types, as `device-rest-go` does
 * Define security parameters in Vault/Consul rather than configuration file
 * Require use of DTLS client identity
 * Support a DTLS pre-shared key per client; presently supports a single key shared by all clients